-Use the course text and other books or academic databases from the NTCC Learning Commons.
-Do not use the internet.
-If you use the internet as a source, you will earn 0 credit on your paper.
-Quotes from book reviews and article abstracts are not valid source references.
-The college requires all students adherence to strict academic integrity standards.
+The college requires all students to adherence to strict academic integrity standards.
 Do not plagiarize.
+If you plagiarize your essay, you will earn 0 credit.
 Plagiarism occurs when you quote any published source without a reference in a bibliography or works cited page.
-Place "quotation" marks before and after any word, phrase or sentence you quote in the paper from any source(s).
-Plagiarism will result in 0 credit for the paper.
+Place "quotation" marks before and after any word, phrase or sentence you quote in the essay from any source(s).
 Write the author's last name and page number in (parentheses) immediately after the quoted words.
-In the bibliography or works cited page, provide the author's last name, first name or initial, middle name or initial, (if available), full book title, publisher and copyright date, in that order in MLA format.
-The reference page should list two or more sources.
-Papers without bibliographies will earn 0 credit.
+In the bibliography or works cited page, provide the author's last name, first name or initial, middle name or initial, (if available), full book title, publisher and copyright date, in that order.
+Submit your essay as an attachment to: jrusso@ntcc.edu no later than Saturday evening each week.